 This image contains an NTFS driver and so you can directly access files on a FAT32 or NTFS E2B drive.

-The user can change the keyboard type, by typing keyb UK, etc. (e2B v1.A5+).
+The user can change the keyboard type, by typing keyb UK, etc. - type keyb /L for a list of countries (E2B v1.A5+).

-1. Make a new folder on your E2B USB drive (e.g. \MyDOS - use a name of less than 9 characters) and copy your DOS files into it.
+To change to a different folder on your E2B USB drive (e.g. \MyDOS - use names of less than 9 characters and 8.3 filenames)

-2. Boot to E2B and go to the DOS menu and run 'FreeDOS (from a floppy image)'.
+2. Go to the DOS menu and run 'FreeDOS (from a floppy image)'.

 3. When it boots to FreeDOS, type:

 4. Type the name of your .exe or .com or .bat file to run it - e.g. FLASHUPD

 Drive A: will be the floppy disk image drive letter and Drive C: or D: or E:, etc. will be the E2B USB drive letter.
 If you have internal disks with FAT or NTFS partitions, they will also be given drive letters.

 IMPORTANT: The DOS NTFS driver is buggy and I strongly recommend that you do not use it for creating NTFS folders or writing files to an NTFS drive (do not write to the NTFS E2B USB drive).

 You should only use it to run files from an NTFS drive or to copy files from an NTFS drive to the A: drive or other FAT32 drives.